Five Things an Employer Should Consider Before Firing an Employee

 Potential Issue #4: Will the Employee Claim the Firing Is Illegal?

-An employer could have a perfectly legal reason for firing an employee, but our Maryland employment defense lawyer knows that still may not stop the employee from taking legal action.
+An employer could have a perfectly legal reason for firing an employee, but our Maryland employment lawyer knows that still may not stop the employee from taking legal action.
 This fear of a lawsuit shouldn’t stop an employer from getting rid of a problem employee.
 However, it means that the employer must try to anticipate any potential legal claims the employee might make.

 For example, is the firing taking place soon after the employee made some sort of complaint to the employer?
 An otherwise proper termination can appear retaliatory if it occurs soon after the employee filed a complaint.